Early Life of Buddhadeb Bhattacharya

 This eminent politician from West Bengal was born on 1st March 1944 in North Kolkata.
 In 1964, soon after receiving graduation from Presidency College, under University of Calcutta, he joined the Communist Party of India (Marxist) as a primary member.
 Bhattacharya started his career as a teacher at the Dum Dum Adarsh Vidya Mandir.
 Besides supporting the Vietnam's cause in 1968, took active part in the food movement.

 Political Career of Buddhadeb Bhattacharya

-.
+Bengal's economy has been significantly liberalised, after he had become the chief minister.
+He has brought in a lot of foreign investment in Bengal.
+Under his leadership, many new industries and IT related services have emerged.
+He promoted industrialization in West Bengal.
 His clean image turned to be his biggest asset, which helped him to lead the Left Front to a 7th consecutive term in 2006 Assembly Elections.
-His party, along with its front partners, suffered heavy losses in the Lok Sabha
+His party, along with its front partners, suffered heavy losses in the Lok Sabha election 2009.

 Personal Life of Buddhadeb Bhattacharya

 Bhattacharya is married to Mira Bhattacharya and the couple has one daughter Suchetana Bhattacharya.
 Buddhadeb has contributed to Bengali theatre, movies and music during his tenure from his favourite position.

 This salient personality has also written a book of poems 'Chena Phooler Gondho', or "The Fragrance of the Known Flowers", written for the stage.
 This admirer of Rabindra Sangeet also translated the works of Gabriel Garca Marquez and Vladimir Mayakovsky into Bengali.